 The bottom line:

-Ask questions and keep asking them until you get a clear answer.
+Ask questions and keep asking them until you get a clear answer that you are satisfied with.

 Don’t rush into anything, don’t be pressured into anything and work with an adviser you feel comfortable with.